magento/pwa-studio/.github/ISSUE_TEMPLATE/doc_change.md

 -->

 **Describe the change**
-A clear and concise description of what change you desire.
+A clear and concise description of the documentation request or where the documentation can be improved.

 **To Reproduce**
 If this is an issue with documentation, provide us a link or steps to get to the